 “If I may add to Dr. Morton’s report,” Imer said, “we have a dirty cop in Precinct 7 ready to trap and jail this Angel person.
-His Precinct Commander, James Lyle, is an honest cop, and we need for him out-of-town for our trap.
+His Precinct Commander, James Lyle, is an honest cop; we need him out of town for our trap.
 Lyle’s mother, who lives in Baton Rouge, died last month, and we discovered he would be traveling to Louisiana to settle her estate.

 “Exactly what is your supposed move?”
 Luvas said.

 “Once Commander Lyle is out of town, we’ll stage an incident to motivate this Angel person to intervene.
-This trap's beauty is that the dirty cop, who is white by the way, is a captain and would be in charge of the Precinct when Commander Lyle is away.
+This trap's beauty is that the dirty cop, who is white, is a captain and would be in charge of the Precinct when Commander Lyle is away.
 If he arrests this Angel, we’ll get a chance to shiv her at the precinct headquarters.”

 “And how do you plan to do that, Imer?”

-“I’ve got a guy, Rinor Prishtina, who will kill her, right under the noses of those fucking cops.
-We’ve got a Chinese ceramic knife, sharp as a razor and long enough to reach the bitch’s heart, ready to go.
-We’ve tested it, and it doesn’t show up on X-ray screening machines.
+“I’ve got a guy, Rinor Prishtina, who will kill her right under the noses of those fucking cops.
+We’ve got a Japanese ceramic knife, sharp as a razor and long enough to reach the bitch’s heart, ready to go.
+We’ve tested it, and it doesn’t register on X-ray screening machines.
 I’ll have a get-away car right outside for Rinor to escape.
 She’ll be dead girl walking, for sure.”

 “I’ll repeat,” Lewis said, “I don’t think it’s a good idea to kill this Angel person.
 We don’t know what kinds of retaliation she has planned for us.
 For the time being, I think it’s a good idea to lay off her, the reporter, and the Merrick family.
 How this Angel is surveilling us is still a mystery to me.
 I see no evidence of any intrusion on our house cloud computer.
-Since I haven’t found out how the Angel is doing all this, it’s best not to provoke her.”
+Since I haven’t discovered how the Angel is doing all this, it’s best not to provoke her.”

 “We understand,” Arsen Murka said.
 “However, I want this Angel cunt dead.
 Do you hear me?
 I want her dead.”